Trustee Elections

 LOOKING TOWARDS THE FUTURE

-This is a truly exciting time to join the College’s Board of Trustees.
+This is a truly exciting time to join the Royal College of Paramedics Board of Trustees.

-As the College, we will reach our 24th birthday in December 2025.
-The last 23 years have been remarkable in terms of the development of our profession and the strengthening of us as an organisation and professional body.
+Throughout 2026 we are celebrating 25 years as the UK professional body for paramedics.
+The last 25 years have been remarkable in terms of the development of our profession and the strengthening of us as an organisation and professional body.

 It’s essential that we continue to represent the collective voice of our members in all matters that affect the profession and the delivery of safe, system-wide, healthcare.

-In order to achieve this, we need to ensure we are a strong and stable organisation capable of responding to a range of challenges, some predicted, some not.
-The robust governance processes already in place have enabled us to gain a Royal Charter, which is an important step on the way to becoming a Royal College.
-2025 is a year of preparation, as we complete the legal transition into being a Chartered Charity as well as consult on a new strategy that will take us through to the end of 2028 and beyond.
+In order to achieve this, we need to ensure we remain a strong and stable organisation capable of responding to a range of challenges, some predicted, some not.
+The robust governance processes already in place have enabled us to become a Royal Charter charity and a Royal College.
+2026 is a year of celebration and consolidation as our new strategy takes us through to the end of 2028 and beyond.